 As a single technician you can use the sync server role for getting your address book synchronized between different Viewer computers you may use.
 In addition, this server role allows you to get your remote Hosts automatically added into your address book once they connect to the self-hosted server.

-Setting up the authorization role might be overkill for a single-tech small shop scenario.
-You are advised to use either Single-password security or Windows security to authorize on remote Hosts.
-Using Custom server security — which is what the authorization role is about — might unneccesarily complicate your setup.
+Setting up the authentication role might be overkill for a single-tech small shop scenario.
+You are advised to use either Single-password security or Windows security to authenticate on remote Hosts.
+Using Custom server security — which is what the authentication role is about — might unneccesarily complicate your setup.